-Today I want to talk about a serious subject: life insurance.
+Today I want to talk about a serious subject: life insurance needs.
 Jeff Rose over at GoodFinancialCents has challenged personal finance bloggers, or anyone else with a passion about life insurance, for that matter, to write about the topic.
 The official LifeAware movement occurred on August 22nd, but I’m late writing this because I’ve been caught up in life with three kids.
 Go figure. ;=)

 Life Insurance Needs Over the Years